Chief Executive of the Falkland Islands

-The chief executive of the Falklands Islands is head of the public service responsible for the efficient and effective management of the Falkland Islands Government.
-The appointment, role and powers of the chief executive are set out in the Constitution of the Falkland Islands.
+The chief executive of the Falkland Islands is head of the public service responsible for the efficient and effective management of the Falkland Islands Government.
+The appointment, role and powers of the Chief Executive are set out in the Constitution of the Falkland Islands.

 History

 Since the re-establishment of British rule on the Falkland Islands in the 19th century, the governor, through consultation with the elected Legislative Council of the Falkland Islands, had almost complete control over executive power on the Falklands.

 Following the Falklands War in 1982, Lord Shackleton published a report on the Government of the Falkland Islands which recommended many modernisations, including the creation of the office of the chief executive to which many powers of the governor were delegated.
 In 1983 David G. P. Taylor became the first chief executive of the Falkland Islands and in 1985 the Constitution of the Falklands came into force, formalising the office.
 In 2009 a new constitution was established which further defined the role and powers of the chief executive.